matt70iu/project-1-html-css-v3/README.md

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

  - The site was deployed to GitHub pages.
 The steps to deploy are as follows:

-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+- In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch.
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 - As stated above, I initially had issues with images not displaying.
 Having checked an article on slack overflow (https://stackoverflow.com/questions/41468951/images-not-displaying-in-github-pages) I was able to correct the issue by amending the image file name and path.

-The live link can be found here -  https://matt70iu.github.io/project-1-html-css-v3/
+- The live link can be found here -  https://matt70iu.github.io/project-1-html-css-v3/

 ## Credits